-Namita Seth Mohta, MD, is the Clinical Editor for NEJM Catalyst, a platform recently launched by the New England Journal of Medicine/NEJM Group to accelerate the dialogue among leaders to drive transformation in health care delivery.
+Namita Seth Mohta, MD, is the Clinical Editor for NEJM Catalyst, a new venture launched by The New England Journal of Medicine/NEJM Group to advance the dialogue amongst leaders to drive innovations in health care delivery.
 As a key member of the leadership team, she has responsibility for editorial strategy and content quality.
+Dr. Mohta is the Clinical Lead for the ACO at The New England Quality Care Alliance Physicians Organization affiliated with Tufts Medical Center.
+She works with the network to define strategy, implement system-wide clinical initiatives, and develop analytic tools to successfully improve outcomes.

-Clinically, Dr. Mohta cares for patients as an academic hospitalist at the Brigham and Women’s Hospital (BWH) in Boston, MA.
+Dr. Mohta practices as a Hospitalist at the Brigham and Women’s Hospital (BWH) in Boston, Massachusetts, and attends on the academic teaching service.
 Her clinical interests include improving end-of-life care in the inpatient setting.
-She is faculty at the Center for Healthcare Delivery Sciences at BWH and at Harvard Medical School.
+Academically, she is faculty at the Center for Healthcare Delivery Sciences at BWH and at Harvard Medical School.
 She completed her Internal Medicine and Primary Care residency training at the Brigham and Women’s Hospital.
-Dr. Mohta is a graduate of Yale College and the Yale School of Medicine.
+Dr. Mohta is a graduate of Yale College and Yale School of Medicine.

 Insights Report by Stephen Swensen, Namita S. Mohta & Edward Prewitt